song-jo/SudokuGame/README.md

   1. Run sudoku.py to start the game window.
   2. Mouse click on any tile to select it.
   3. Enter a value for the selected tile.
-  4. Press S to solve the Sudoku automatically.
+  4. Press S to solve the sudoku and see the backtracking algorithm visualized.
   5. Press N to generate a new puzzle.